armanjindal/armanjindal.github.io/_posts/2020-07-24-pandemic-and-peacefulness-part-1.markdown

 When I was 18, talking about meditation was embarrassing.
 It was not cool, and it didn't fit the toxic masculine mold of invulnerability that society had drilled into me.
 Now I can't shut up about it.
 It is the topic of my first piece of writing I have publicly published.
 If you read no further or skimmed the entire essay, I hope you give meditation an honest try.
 It is an essential part of who I am, and certainly changed me and my perspective for the better.

+**END of Part I**

 ---

-Thank you to the wonderful Isabelle Pride and brilliant Mohini Gupta for reading (multiple!) drafts, making edits to this essay, and discussing the ideas.
-Thanks to many others for reading and helped me clarify what I was trying to say.
+Thank you to the wonderful Isabelle Pride and brilliant Mohini Gupta for reading multiple drafts, making edits to this essay, and discussing them with me.
+Thanks to many others for reading versions and for their feedback.
 I am working on the next two parts, which I will publish before the end of August!

 This essay is the first I have written to publish.
 If you have **any** feedback, from a missing comma to disagreement with the premise, please email me at [arman.jindal@columbia.edu](mailto:arman.jindal@columbia.edu).
 My philosophy is to always updating this essay whenever I feel like it is necessary.
 Knowledge must be shared and questioned.
 Beliefs must be updated in light of new evidence or unconsidered experience.
 I could think of no more delightful compliments than critical feedback.
 If you have had an experience related to anything I have discussed, I would love to hear about it.